fable-compiler/fable-compiler.github.io/docs/blog/2023/2023-04-20-Better_Typed_than_Sorry.md

 ### Named arguments

-While JS/TS accept optional arguments, they cannot be ommitted unless they are at the end position.
+While JS/TS accept optional arguments, they cannot be omitted unless they are at the end position.
 Because of this, it is common to pass a dictionary object instead (as with Python).
 In Fable you could use the `NamedParams` to represent this situation in bindings, and now you can also use it when declaring your own APIs:

 ```fsharp
 type CompostShape =